open-dis/DISIntercomExample/README.md

 This downloads the files necessary for nodejs to run a web server, then starts it.
 The server.js file is the implementation of the web server.
 The html and javascript files are served from the 'content' directory on port 8282.
+You can change this by editing the server.js file.
 Connect to the web server at http://localhost:8282.

 This application makes use of the javascript implementation of DIS, available at